 The anniversary bonus for the Southwest Plus Card is 3,000 bonus points, which goes a long way towards covering the $69 annual fee.

-The Southwest cards all earn 1 point for every dollar spent, in every other category, all year long.
+The other Southwest cards earn 2X on Southwest purchases and don't come with any additional bonus categories.
+All five of the Southwest cards earn 1 point for every dollar spent, in every other category, all year long.
 There is no limit to the number of points that you can earn, and the points you receive will never expire.

 Qualify for the Southwest Companion Pass